Aviv-public/Aviv-Web-Technical-Test/README.md

 ### 2.1 - Displaying prices for each arrondissement

-When the page loads, the JavaScript code that generates the map calles the Python web application to get the list of geographical entities to display.
+When the page loads, the JavaScript code that generates the map calls the Python web application to get the list of geographical entities to display.
 The web application responds with GeoJSON formatted data that contains a list of arrondissements to display, their geometrical shape as well as an average price.
 The color of the shape depends on the price of the arrondissement that is represented, following the same color scale as the one currently used on MeilleursAgents website for Paris map.

 For each arrondissement, the average price per real square meter is computed, to be displayed on the website.